dalmia/udacity-deep-reinforcement-learning/3 - Policy-based methods/Project 2 - Continuous Control/README.md

 ### Instructions

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+Follow the instructions in `Continuous_Control_DDPG.ipynb` to get started with training your own agent!

 ### (Optional) Challenge: Crawler Environment